developer-zebra/developer-zebra-site/src/oeminfo/about/index.md

 ### Scope and Audience

 This guide describes major components of the OEMinfo Content Provider Framework, and includes methods for configuring an app to consume content through OEMinfo APIs.
-It is intended for software developers, administrators and other technical users designing apps that could benefit by acquiring information about device capabilities about the Zebra device on which they are running.
+It is intended for software developers, administrators and other technical users designing apps that could benefit by acquiring information about device capabilities of the Zebra device on which they are running.

 -----